One of our seasonal series of Sense Safaris launched in autumn 2016, join us

 Start: The Flower Hut, Greenwich Rail Station, Greenwich High Road, London SE10 9EJ

 Sounding out Greenwich is an adventure in listening.
-What are the sounds of Greenwich, after dark, on a moonlit night – listening?
+What are the sounds of Greenwich, later in the day or on a twilit evening – listening?

 What does it mean to listen to the buildings, listen to the neighbourhood, listen to the surroundings?
 Individually and as a group, walking partly in silence, you will explore how your sense of hearing is embodied and experience collective listening.

 As children we learnt to ‘tip-toe’ – to move as silently as we could to create a sense of surprise.
 We also learnt that by whispering it was harder to be overheard.
 ‘Eaves-dropping’ on others required stealth and for us to remain silent.

 Darkness reduces our vision and our other senses are heightened.
 What we hear may forewarn us or encourage us to move forward, but we are not at our most confident when out and about after dark.
 Togetherness may bring courage, through trust, but it also provides a collective way to listen and explore.

 On this Sense Safari, whether visitor, new to the area or long time resident, Greenwich will be revealed in a new way.

 Still unsure and want to know what happens on a Listening Safari?

 The walkshop will be facilitated by the Museum of Walking’s founding director and Greenwich resident, Andrew Stuck, a Walking Creative and publisher of Talking Walking.
 In 2015, Andrew was commissioned by the National Gallery to create Sounding out Peder Balke, a part audio walk and in 2014, working with Professor of Composition, Paul Newland from Trinity Laban devised an environmental sound walkshop for the Co-Lab Festival in Greenwich.
-Andrew also hosts First Monday: Sound Salons at The Mitre in Greenwich.
+Andrew also hosts First Monday: Sound Salons .